Fly Your Satellite! programme

 By participating in a real satellite programme, the students gain significant practical experience in the full lifecycle of an actual space project, from designing, to manufacturing, assembling, integrating, testing, preparing the project documentation, learning the logic of conduct of formal reviews, participating in a launch campaign, operating their own small satellite, and preparing for its disposal in compliance with the space debris mitigation requirements.

 Under close ESA supervision, students are introduced to the working methods adopted in professional space programmes, fundamental to facilitating a transfer of competences, and to allow the students to build their professional skills.

 The programme phases

-The current edition of the Fly Your Satellite! programme consists of four programme phases, where the CubeSat student teams have to achieve pre-defined objectives and must undergo reviews conducted by ESA specialists.
+The current edition of the Fly Your Satellite! programme consists of five programme phases, where the CubeSat student teams have to achieve pre-defined objectives and must undergo reviews conducted by ESA specialists.
 The successful completion of the former phase is a pre-condition to gain access to the next phase:

 - Build Your Satellite!: satellite integration and functional tests in laboratory conditions;

 - Test Your Satellite!: environmental tests, conducted in conditions similar to those of the space mission;